 After many hits and a few misses, I’ve developed a good process for picking winners when it comes to vacation rentals.

 When searching for rentals across multiple platforms, I see all the same listings.
 At the end of the day, the platform can make the difference in your experience.
-I prefer Airbnb over VRBO because Airbnb rentals provide the rental address as soon as your reservation is confirmed, and Airbnb posts automatic “reviews” on the guests’ behalf if the host cancels the reservation.
+I prefer Airbnb for a couple reasons, but the main reason is that Airbnb posts automatic “reviews” on the guests’ behalf if the host cancels the reservation.
 This alerts potential guests if the host has a history of cancelling, which could be a major trip downer if your reservation is canceled days before your arrival, leaving you scrambling for new accommodations.
 VRBO doesn’t do this.
 Airbnb also shows the total rental price, with fees etc. Don’t be surprised to see two listings at $100/night but vastly different total rental price.
 Sometimes a more expensive nightly rental is cheaper over the length of stay because of lower service fees and cleaning charges.

 Another reason I like Airbnb is that they don’t allow hotels to advertise on their site (VRBO does), and I’ve found Airbnb hosts are more responsive, and their calendars more up to date.
 Regardless of the site you use, below are my tips for finding the perfect vacation rental: